Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 8) From owls and trouts to bears and snakes

-Video was taken by the visitor who kindly allowed sharing this.
+The video was taken by the visitor who kindly allowed sharing this.
 The most common snake is the poisonous viper snake.

 One thing I learned from a local living in Plitvice is a fun fact about beloved owls: Although called wise, in reality, your dear Hedwig is… well, just not that bright.
 The reason is – it doesn’t have to be.
-The owl is one of the greatest woods hunters and has no natural enemies (although, they kind of hate squirrels and hiss at them to prevent them from settling in their tunnels).
-Being that powerful, an owl just didn’t have the need for any intellectual extras – in a men’s world, it would be your regular school bully.
-In India for example, owls are a symbol of foolishness!
+The owl is one of the greatest wood hunters and has no natural enemies (although they kind of hate squirrels and hiss at them to prevent them from settling in their tunnels).
+Being that powerful, an owl just didn’t have the need for any intellectual extras – in a man’s world, it would be your regular school bully.
+In India, for example, owls are a symbol of foolishness!
 Still, those big eyes, smirky face, and nightlife in solitude make it cute and wise-looking, which is where its reputation probably comes from.
 It’s all about how you present yourself, man.

 9) Two counties – and counting!